wircho/Swux/README.md

 }
 ```

-Unfortunately this means that at some point in your code, there are two identical instances of `State` before only one of them gets mutated.
+Unfortunately this means that at some point at runtime, there are two identical instances of `State` before only one of them gets mutated.
 This forces the Swift compiler to create a whole other copy of `state`, which could slow down your application.
 One way to prevent that is to temporarily "delete" one of the copies:

 ```swift
 /* GOOD WAY (UNFORTUNATELY) */